-The traditional arrangement of three branches features a legislative branch that writes laws, an Executive to implement laws, and a Judicial branch to ensure that no laws violate the Constitution, has glaring weaknesses.
+In sum, three branches are parsimonious, stable, and strong, but Montesquieu’s division of those branches is flawed.
+The traditional arrangement of three branches features a legislative branch that writes laws, an Executive to implement them, and a Judicial branch to ensure that no laws violate the Constitution.

-For one, as we can see with the Covid-19 crises, the government lacks the ability to respond proactively.
-It takes years, if not decades, for issues or problems to become salient enough (think climate change) for public pressure to build and enough politicians to rise in Congress to address that issue.
-In the rapidly changing world of the 21st Century, we need a government that is capable of responding not only to problems that have already materialized; we need government that can respond to problems of the future before they materialize.
+This system is flawed for several reasons.
+For one, as we can see with the Covid-19 crisis, the government lacks the ability to respond proactively.
+It takes years, if not decades, for issues or problems to become salient enough for public pressure to build and enough politicians to rise in Congress to address that issue.
+In the rapidly changing world of the 21st Century, we need a government that is capable of responding not only to problems that have already materialized; we need a government that can respond to problems of the future before they materialize.

 A second major flaw of the current system is the relative weakness of the Judicial branch.
 The Judicial brace has the power only to review if laws are constitutional, it cannot determine if laws passed by Congress have their intended effect.
 Further, lacking the pocketbook or the sword, it has no real power to enforce its will.
-The Judicial branch is weaker, relatively speaking, than the other two.
+The Judicial branch is disproportionately weaker compared to its counterparts.

 My proposal for a Martian Colonial Government is this: A three-branched government structure; the first branch’s sole purpose is to take advice from the public and academia and write legislative proposals meant to solve current and head off future problems.
 It shouldn’t take years for issues to bubble up to the legislature.

 The second branch decides which policy to implement and implements it.
-There is no logical reason to separate the passing of laws from its implementation.
-In fact, Conway’s law would suggest that they are best combined together.
+There is no logical reason to separate the passing of laws from their implementation.
+In fact, Conway’s law would suggest that they are best combined.

 Such a government would respond faster, be able to eliminate “dead” statutes, and would continually be improving itself and its governing capabilities.